PublicAPIs-dev/intuit-api/docs/schema-entities/project.md

     """ Filter the projects with given status.Allowed values of status (OPEN,IN_PROGRESS,BLOCKED,CANCELED,COMPLETE,OTHER).
     Only one status can be applied at a time and returns projects of all status if not passed"""
     status: ProjectManagement_StatusExpression
-    """ Filter the projects with the given assigneeId """
-    assignee: ProjectManagement_PersonaExpression
-    """ Filter the projects with the given clientId """
-    client: ProjectManagement_ClientExpression
     """ Filter the projects with the given customerId """
     customer: ProjectManagement_CustomerExpression
     """ Filter the projects with the given type """